8Opt/learner_graph/README.md

 - **Browser Extension**: Context-aware learning suggestions
 - **API Gateway**: Multi-tenant support and rate limiting

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- FastAPI for the excellent web framework
-- SQLAlchemy for robust ORM capabilities
-- The open-source ML community for inspiration

----

-**Built with ❤️ for learners everywhere** 🌟